This page contains information about how participant ancestry is cataloged and represented for scores and sample descriptions in the PGS Catalog.

 We provide visual summaries of participant ancestry within each stage of PGS development (source of variant associations [GWAS], and score development/training) and evaluation.
 Here, we outline how the ancestry distribution is calculated in each stage:

-Source of Variant Associations
+Source of Variant Associations (GWAS) |

 A count of the total number of individuals in each ancestry display category across all GWAS samples used to develop the score.
 Samples are labelled Multi-ancestry (including or excluding Europeans) if ancestry-specific numbers are not available (see example).
+The relative proportion of each ancestry group is displayed as a percentage of the total number of individuals. |

 Distribution: